llesoil/reproducibleSE-blogpost/examples/xp_sort/README.md

 But what about a frank difference between your results and theirs - let's say a difference of ten points, or worse, a difference so big like more than 20 points, implying that the proposed approach actually consumes more than the SOTA's?
 Who owns the truth; you, the original authors, no one or both?

-Even if you carefully follow the experimental protocol proposed by the authors, at some point you probably filled in the missing information when it was not provided, trying to leave as few changes as possible compared to the original work, but still changing some hidden parts of the environment.
+Even if you carefully followed the experimental protocol proposed by the authors, at some point you probably filled in the missing information when it was not provided, trying to leave as few changes as possible compared to the original work, but still changing some hidden elements of the environment.
 Some changes are listed in the following figure, and could be located in different layers of the executing environment (operating system or hardware platforms used, language chosen, etc.).

 ![deep_var](../../figures/figure_deep_var.png)